Welcome! We’re glad you’ve decided to take the first step to becoming a future Officer in the World’s Greatest Air Force!

 Submit a completed AFROTC application.
 All applications are now submitted and processed online through the Holm Center webpage.
 Please download the guide and follow the directions on how to create an account and fill out the necessary information.
 (Download guide here)

-All applications for the Spring 2018 term are due by midnight on 17 November 2017.
+We will start taking applications for the Fall 2018 term in March.
+Applications are due by midnight on Sunday, 22 July 2018.

-After your electronic application has been reviewed by an AFROTC cadre member, you will be instructed to schedule an appointment to return to the detachment for an interview and to sign any remaining paperwork.
+After your electronic application has been reviewed by an AFROTC cadre member, you will be contacted with follow-up questions.

 Register for the AFROTC classes.
 You will be provided with instructions on how to obtain the necessary class codes and course over-rides to register for our course AFTER we have accepted you into the detachment.